adamd1008/portfolio/projects/surf/README.md

     >>> SurfDb.mon()

-SurfDb.monitor() has an optional argument which is the delay between refreshes.
+`SurfDb.monitor()` and `SurfDb.mon()` have an optional argument which is the delay between refreshes.
 The default is 180 seconds.
-Example view:
+Example view of a pretty print:

     ================================================================================================
      ID | Server                  | Game | Map                       | Tier | Rating | Comp  | Ping